Custom Search

 Behavior

 For the most part peaceful, so long as you provide places to hide.
 Nocturnal.
 They are highly territorial with other Golden Nuggets if you do not provide ample space and hiding places.
-Can get aggressive towards other smaller fish and may try and eat them when they are adult size.
+Can get aggressive toward other smaller fish and may try and eat them when they are adult size.

-Life span
+Life Span

 25 years